jorgeperezrojas/pub_stats/cl_ai_numbers.md

 ## Results

-As of February 2020, we found a total of 24 publications with at least one Chilean author for the above listed conferences in the period 2015-2020.
-From them, 22 are co-authored by at least one researcher in our proposal.
+As of July 2020, we found a total of 26 publications with at least one Chilean author for the above listed conferences in the period 2015-2020.
+From them, 24 are co-authored by at least one researcher in our proposal.
-This gives a total of **91.7% of all AI top-conference publications by Chileans attributed to researchers in our proposal**.
+This gives a total of **92% of all AI top-conference publications by Chileans attributed to researchers in our proposal**.
 The total list of publications, sorted by date of publication, is shown below.

+* ICLR 2020 The Logical Expressiveness of Graph Neural Networks.
+Pablo Barceló, Egor V. Kostylev, Mikaël Monet, **Jorge Pérez**, Juan L. Reutter, Juan Pablo Silva
+* IJCAI 2020 WEFE: The Word Embeddings Fairness Evaluation Framework.
+Pablo Badilla, **Felipe Bravo-Marquez**, **Jorge Pérez**
 * AAAI 2020 Solving Sum-of-Costs Multi-Agent Pathfinding with Answer-Set Programming.
 Rodrigo Gómez, **Jorge Baier**, Carlos Hernandez
 * NeurIPS 2019 Band-Limited Gaussian Processes: The Sinc Kernel. **Felipe Tobar**
 * ICLR 2019 On the Turing Completeness of Modern Neural Network Architectures. **Jorge Pérez**, Javier Marinkovic, Pablo Barceló